Edward William Hatcher

 From the Outbreak of War to the Somme

 Shortly after the declaration of war Edward enlisted in the 9th (County of London) Battalion (Queen Victoria’s Rifles).
 His biography published on the Southern Grammar School Roll of Honour, states that when war was declared Edward was on holiday in Switzerland.
-Perhaps he had been inspired to travel there by the mountaineering exploits of the College Principal Henry Martin.
+Perhaps he had been inspired to travel there by the mountaineering exploits of the College Principal Henry Martin, who ‘When war came he was on holiday in Switzerland, and in common with others had some difficulty in getting home.
+In November 1914, he responded to the call for men by enlisting as a Private.’

 While training in Crowborough, Edward along with three other young men, including William Siddorn who had been a boarder with his parents in Thornton Heath, posed for a photograph.
 They have signed the photograph on the back, so can be identified as A.M.
 Butterwick, N.H.
 Smith, W.E.Siddorn and E.W.Hatcher.
 It is not known whether Edward and William Siddorn enlisted together.
 They were both from the Portsmouth area, had both done their training at Winchester and were teaching in or around London, and William was a lodger in the house of Edward’s parents.
 They enlisted in the same regiment and were most likely firm friends.
 Shortly after this photograph was taken they left England for France, arriving at the end of March 1915.
 Of the four men in the photograph only one would survive the war, Edward’s friend William Siddorn.